LERCAutomation/DataBuffer-UserGuide/execute/execute.rst

 	Example output layer

-The log file results of the process is saved in the :ref:`LogFilePath <logfilepath>` folder as specified in the XML configuration document.
+The log file results of the process is saved in the logfilepath folder as specified in the XML configuration document.